 The Faculty of Mathematics and Natural Sciences (MNF) at the University of Rostock invites applications for a

-(with a tenure track for a W3 professorship)
+(with a tenure track for a W2 professorship)

-at the Institute of Biological Sciences, beginning March 2021 (contingent upon the funds availability).
+at the Institute of Biological Sciences, beginning March 2021 (contingent upon the funding availability).

-The successful applicant will participate in the teaching of the Department of Plant Physiology in the BSc, MSc and teaching degree courses at the Institute of Biological Sciences, with a required contribution of 4h per week per semester.
+The successful applicant will participate in teaching in the BSc, MSc and teaching degree courses at the Institute of Biological Sciences, with a required contribution of 4h per week per semester.
+The main teaching contributions are expected in the areas of ecology, marine biology and phycology.
 All courses will be taught in German.
 However, non-native speakers may initially lecture in English for a maximum of two years.
 During this period the successful candidate is expected to acquire sufficient language skills to fulfill his/her teaching duties in German.

 This professorship is funded by the Tenure Track Programme of the German Federal Government and the Federal States.
 The call is aimed at scientists in the early career phase.